-It was so refreshing knowing that I was indulging in something really healthy for me.
+Indeed, it is SO refreshing to know that I can indulge in something really healthy for me.

-I liked the little crunch from the seeds and the taste of the almond milk with vanilla and honey was just right.
+As well as that, I really enjoy the little crunch from the seeds as well as the taste of the coconut milk, vanilla, and honey.

 I’ve even seen chocolate chia pudding on Pinterest.
 Gotta try that!